What Is a Competitor Analysis?

 By breaking down these areas, you’ll be able to identify where you can outperform your competition and create strategies that leverage your strengths.

-Dig into how competitors attract and retain customers by analysing their content marketing (blogs, videos, social media posts), advertising (Google Ads, paid social campaigns), SEO tactics (keywords, backlinks, site structure), and email marketing strategies.
+Find out how competitors attract and retain customers by analysing their content marketing (blogs, videos, social media posts), advertising (Google Ads, paid social campaigns), SEO tactics (keywords, backlinks, site structure), and email marketing strategies.

 Customer experience is a crucial differentiator.
 Check online reviews, testimonials, and customer feedback to understand how people feel about your competitors.